meltingice/CamanJS/README.md

   this.saturation(-30);
   this.brightness(5);

-  // Event helper that fires when *this* image is finished rendering this.render(function () {
+  // Callback to render() fires when this image is done rendering. this.render(function () {
     console.log("Image finished rendering!");
   });